witchcrafters/witchcraft/README.md

 ## Prior Art and Further Reading

-This library draws heavy inspiration from mathematics, other laguages, other Elixir libraries.
+This library draws heavy inspiration from mathematics, other laguages, and other Elixir libraries.
 We would be a shame not to mention them here.
 There is much, much more out there, but these are the our highlights and inspirations.

 The [`Monad`](https://hexdocs.pm/monad/Monad.html) library predates `Witchcraft`